 Theory of General Creativity

-Let ‘rest’ inspire your music, photography, and painting this week.
+Let ‘box(es)’ inspire your music, photography, and painting this week.

 As always, these creative prompts are optional and entirely open to your interpretation.
-Use them as a starting point for a short story, something a little more grandiose, or any creative project or idea.
+Use them as a starting point for a short story, a moment in your journal, something a little more grandiose or any creative project or idea.

 Thank you for reading this post.
 Please share your thoughts in the comment section below.